 Attacks from domesticated animals can cause significant physical and psychological damage, and subsequent medical treatments—especially those for infectious diseases like rabies—can be incredibly expensive.
 Fortunately, people who suffer dog bites and other animal attacks in Pennsylvania can often seek financial recovery through civil litigation.

-In order to maximize your chances of a successful case, it may be important to speak with a skilled injury attorney about potential legal obstacles and the best course of action for addressing them.
+In order to maximize your chances of a successful case, it may be important to speak with a skilled personal injury attorney about potential legal obstacles and the best course of action for addressing them.
 Our experienced Montgomery County dog bite lawyers could clarify how state law applies to these cases, help you catalogue all your losses, and work on your behalf to seek appropriation compensation.

 Who is Liable for a Dog Attack in Montgomery County?

 Pennsylvania law establishes various safety precautions that must be taken by owners of “dangerous dogs,” which Pennsylvania Statutes Title 3, §459-502-A defines as any dog which has previously attacked, injured, or killed another person or domesticated animal without cause, or which was involved in the commission of a crime.
 However, even if a canine is not considered dangerous, its owner must either keep it contained within their property, on a leash or chain, or otherwise under their control at all times, as per 3 P.S. §459-305.

 Furthermore, in the event that a domesticated dog attacks and injures someone else, multiple cases heard in local courts have established a precedent of strict liability.
 This means that a Montgomery County canine bite attorney could work to hold an owner liable for a bite even if their pet had never been aggressive towards anyone else before.